massgravel/massgrave.dev/kms38.md

 `slmgr /ipk <key>`

--   Copy the below code all at once and enter in PowerShell to modify the `gatherosstate.exe` file.
+-   Copy the below code all at once and enter in PowerShell to modify the `gatherosstate.exe` file.\
+    This code to modify the file is based on [GamersOsState](https://github.com/Gamers-Against-Weed/GamersOsState).

 <!-- -->